 Approach

-The places I like to explore are rarely spectacular.
+The places I explore are rarely spectacular.
 Their names aren't mentioned on tourist guides.
-They are ordinary places like there is everywhere in the world.
-Most people would drive through without a second glance at the scene, perhaps just intrigued at what in the world could make a photographer stop there.
+They are ordinary places like there is everywhere in the world and most people would drive through without a second glance at the scene, perhaps just intrigued at what in the world could make a photographer stop there.
 However, for those who like to saunter at various hours of the day and throughout the course of the seasons, common places conceal treasures of beauty.
 The shades of green of the springtime, the bright or subdued fall colours, the graphical simplicity of the winter, the mystery of a day of mist, the immaculate aspect of a snow coat or the enchanting laces of hoarfrost — can turn what would otherwise be an ordinary sight into pure beauty.

 Harsh daylight does not suit this style of landscape photography.
 In the prospect of having the best light, I often find myself climbing the mountain paths when hikers are already on their way down.
 Once the thermal winds have calmed, photography can go on until dark.
 The gentle light coming from nowhere reveals the smallest details and the most subtle tones.
 The last bit of the trail is often lit with a flashlight, but with the mind filled with expectations.